-A summary of the key areas of engagement undertaken by the Board with its key stakeholders in the year under review and how Directors have acted upon this to promote the long term success of the Company are set out in the table below.
+A summary of the key areas of engagement undertaken by the Board with its key stakeholders in the year under review and how Directors have acted upon this to promote the long-term success of the Company are set out in the table below.

-Area of Engagement Issue Engagement Impact Investment mandate and objective The Board is committed to promoting the role and success of the Company in delivering on its investment mandate to shareholders over the long term.
+Investment mandate and objective

+The Board is committed to promoting the role and success of the Company in delivering on its investment mandate to shareholders over the long-term.
 The Board also has responsibility to shareholders to ensure that the Company's portfolio of assets is invested in line with the stated investment objective and in a way that ensures an appropriate balance between spread of risk and portfolio returns.

 The Board works closely with the Investment Manager throughout the year in further developing our investment strategy and underlying policies, not simply for the purpose of achieving the Company's investment objective but in the interests of shareholders and future investors.

-The Board is kept advised in respect of the Manager's consideration of ESG factors as part of the investment process; a summary of BlackRock's approach to ESG matters is set out on page 52.
-Details regarding the Company's NAV and share price performance can be found in the Chairman's Statement on pages 7 and 8 and in the Strategic Report on page 40.
+The Board is kept advised in respect of the Manager's consideration of ESG factors as part of the investment process; a summary of BlackRock's approach to ESG matters is set out on page 53.

+Details regarding the Company's NAV and share price performance can be found in the Chairman's Statement on page 7 and in the Strategic Report on page 42.

 The portfolio activities undertaken by the Manager can be found in the Investment Manager's Report on pages 13 to 17.

-Management of the share rating The Board believes that the best way of addressing the discount over the longer term is to continue to generate good performance and to create demand for the Company's shares in the secondary market through broadening awareness of the Company's unique structure.
+Management of the share rating

+The Board believes that the best way of addressing the discount over the longer term is to continue to generate good performance and to create demand for the Company's shares in the secondary market through broadening awareness of the Company's unique structure.
 The Board believes that it is in shareholders' interests that the share price does not trade at an excessive premium or discount to NAV.
-Therefore, where deemed to be in shareholders' long term interests, it may exercise its powers to issue shares or buy back shares with the objective of ensuring that an excessive premium or discount does not arise.
+Therefore, where deemed to be in shareholders' long-term interests, it may exercise its powers to issue shares or buy back shares with the objective of ensuring that an excessive premium or discount does not arise.

 The Manager reports total return performance statistics to the Board on a regular basis, along with the portfolio yield and the impact of dividends paid on brought forward distributable reserves.

 The Board reviews the Company's discount/premium to NAV on a regular basis and holds regular discussions with the Manager and the Company's broker regarding the discount/premium level.

-The Board believes that the best way of maintaining the share rating at an optimal level over the long term is to create demand for the shares in the secondary market.
+The Board believes that the best way of maintaining the share rating at an optimal level over the long-term is to create demand for the shares in the secondary market.
 To this end the Investment Manager is devoting considerable effort to broadening the awareness of the Company, particularly to wealth managers and to the wider retail shareholder market.

 The Manager provides the Board with feedback and key performance statistics regarding the success of the Company's marketing initiatives.

-The average discount for the year to 30 November 2022 was 3.5%.
-During the year the Company's share price has traded at a maximum discount of 14.3% and a maximum premium of 2.7%.
+The average discount for the year to 30 November 2023 was 5.2%.
+During the year the Company's share price has traded between a discount of 9.2% and 1.0%.

-Area of Engagement Service levels of third party providers
+Service levels of third party providers